akilans/service-mesh/readme.md

 - Reliability [Retries, Timeout, Load Balancing based on latency, Traffic shifting for blue/green deployment]
     - Ensuring that overall application health is maximized, even in the face of partial failures.

-### What is Service Mesh

-Bunch of userspace proxies, stuck “next” to your services, plus a set of management processes.
-The proxies are referred to as the service mesh’s data plane, and the management processes as its control plane.
-The data plane intercepts calls between services and “does stuff” with these calls; the control plane coordinates the behavior of the proxies, and provides an API for you, the operator, to manipulate and measure the mesh as a whole.

-#### Control plane

-These services accomplish various things—aggregating telemetry data, providing a user-facing API, providing control data to the data plane proxies, etc. Together, they drive the behavior of the data plane

-#### Data plane

-Consists of transparent proxies that are run next to each service instance.
-These proxies automatically handle all traffic to and from the service.
-Because they're transparent, these proxies act as highly instrumented out-of-process network stacks, sending telemetry to, and receiving control signals from, the control plane.